 This is a drop leaf, gate-leg table in reclaimed wormy chestnut.
-The design is simple but the workings are really cool.
-The wood, of sentimental value and supplied by the customer, was rough, nasty stuff to begin with (serving it’s previous life as flooring in the Biltmore Hotel) but turned out nice.
+The design is simple.
+The workings make it an heirloom.
+The wood, of sentimental value and supplied by the customer was rough, dirty stuff to work (serving it’s previous life as flooring in the Biltmore Hotel) but polished beautifully.
 My favorite part is the hand cut wooden hinge.
 (Click the link or photo to see more pics.)
 It allows the legs to swing out 90 degrees and support the drop leaves.
 The thumbnail profile on the leaves’ edges conceals the joints at the fold and the entire undercarriage is of bulletproof dovetail construction to resist racking.
 Inspiration for the design comes from Edward Townsend circa 1765.
 39 1/2 x 51 x 30 high.
 Shaker style per customer request.
 Seats four comfortably and six tightly.
 Great tables for confined areas and can be done in most any style or period.
 SOLD.

 This table is just as stable as any four legged table and provides plenty of leg room.
 Standing strongly upon precision joinery, the hand shaved pedestal is a pleasing form all on its own.
 A round top invites conversation.
 Add a Lazy Susan to make passing of food and drink effortless.
 Add my ergonomic ladder-back chairs for a comfort level around the dining table that says “conversation uncurtailed”.

 The featured table top is in curly hickory, quarter sawn and book matched.
 Tradesmen refer to this as veneer but I like to refer to the process as lamination being that the show pieces are cut extra thick.
 This is no paper thin layer of material used to mask the underlying substrate.
 This method showcases the grain uniformity of production veneer and the peace of mind of solid wood.
 This is, in my opinion, the premier method to craft a table top.